leif-behrens/wiki-portfolio/home-lab/Services/Wiki/HTTPS.md

 <br>

 ## Setting up a Reverse Proxy
-I decided to implement a reverse proxy with *nginx* that listens to port 4000 and receives every requests from a client, terminates the TLS encryption, checks the certificate and forwards the request to the docker container.
+I set up an *nginx* reverse proxy that listens on port 4000, terminates TLS connections, validates the certificate, and forwards requests to the Docker container.

 ### nginx Installation
 I installed nginx with the following command: